Menu

 Summing it up

 The State of Mental Health in Canada report is a wake-up call.
-It underscores the need for more funding, better data tracking, and improved access to mental health services in Alberta and across the country.
+It underscores the need for more funding, better data tracking, and improved access to mental health services across the country.
 At CMHA Edmonton Region, we remain committed to supporting those facing mental health challenges, but we cannot do it alone.
 We must come together as a community to advocate for policy changes and investment in mental health services, ensuring that no one—especially those living with mental health issues, disabilities, or other social challenges—gets left behind.

 The time for action is now.
 Together, we can work towards a future where mental health is truly prioritized, and where all Canadians have the support they need to live dignified, healthy lives.